 - Travel requirements - Students will be required to spend 10 working days at the Bundoora campus of La Trobe University to complete an intensive block of practical laboratory classes.
 Students are responsible for costs associated with travel and accommodation while completing the intensive.
 Students will also be responsible for purchasing a lab coat and safety glasses for practical class.

 In this subject you will undertake a series of interactive, application focused practical exercises that apply theory of biochemistry, physiology and human nutrition within a laboratory environment.
 This subject is delivered as an on-campus intensive program.
-Students will be required to attend La Trobe University's Melbourne campus for a 2 week intensive block.

 Please note: this subject was previously known as DTN202 Food and Nutrition Practical Skills